xinyuwang12/xinyuwang.og/_pages/about.md

 --->

+- Special Feature on **Multiscale Multiphysics Modeling in Geotechnical Engineering** has been published in the first issue of 2023 of Journal of Zhejiang University-SCIENCE A. The full text could be downloaded [here](../files/jzus.A22MMMiG.pdf){:target="_blank"}.
+Happy Chinese (Lunar) New Year!

 - The [Resources](https://qizhang94.github.io/resources/) section is updated with my own contributions (January 2, 2023)!
 Happy New Year!

 - I have given an online talk for the invited lecture from the China University of Petroleum (East China) SPE Student Chapter (November 18, 2022)